Larisa19/wgs-safety-project/README.md

 Quality control was performed using FastQC to evaluate sequencing read quality, GC content, and potential adapter contamination.

-### Quality Control Summary

-FastQC analysis indicated:
+1. From main folder project run:

+fastqc data/raw/SRR2584863_1.fastq.gz data/raw/SRR2584863_2.fastq.gz -o results/fastqc

 - High overall read quality, with minor drops at read ends (yellow)
 - GC content mostly within expected range, no signs of contamination
 - Low-level adapter sequences detected

+2. Quality Control Summary
 These minor issues can be addressed with trimming.
 Overall, reads are suitable for downstream analysis for genome assembly, annotation, and safety assessment.

 ## Read Trimming

 Trimmomatic 0.40 was used to remove low-quality bases and adapter sequences.
-The trimming script is located at:

-`scripts/run_trimming.sh`
+3. Run the following command:

+cd ~/Documents/github/wgs-safety-project/scripts/trimming.sh

-Paired-end reads after trimming are stored in:
+The paired-end reads after trimming are stored in:

 `results/trimmed/`